sanjii17/cab-booking-system-java/README.md

 - Book a cab
 - View booking history

-It demonstrates the use of *Object-Oriented Programming in Java, **database integration, and **basic CRUD operations*.
+It demonstrates the use of *Object-Oriented Programming in Java*, *database integration*, and *basic CRUD operations*.

 ---